taejs/book-exploring-async-basics/src/1_concurrent_vs_parallel.md

 ### Let's draw some parallels to process economics

 In businesses that manufacture goods, we often talk about LEAN processes.
 And this is pretty easy to compare with why programmers care so much about what we can achieve if we handle tasks concurrently.

 I'll let let this 3 minute video explain it for me:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Oz8BR5Lflzg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Ok, so it's not the newest video on the subject, but it's explains a lot in 3 minutes.
+Ok, so it's not the newest video on the subject, but it explains a lot in 3 minutes.
 Most importantly the gains we try to achieve when applying LEAN techniques, and most importantly: **eliminate waiting and non-value-adding tasks.**

 > In programming we could say that we want to avoid `blocking` and `polling` (in a busy loop).

 Now would adding more resources (more workers) help in the video above?
 Yes, but we use double the resources to produce the same output as one person with an optimal process could do.
 That's not the best utilization of our resources.

 > To continue the parallel we started, we could say that we could solve the problem of a freezing UI while waiting for an I/O event to occur
-> by spawning a new thread and `poll`in a loop or `block` there instead of our main thread.
+> by spawning a new thread and `poll` in a loop or `block` there instead of our main thread.
 However, that new
 > thread is either consuming resources doing nothing, or worse, using one core to busy loop while checking if
 > an event is ready.
-Either way it's not optimal, especially if you run a server you want to utilize fully.
+Either way, it's not optimal, especially if you run a server you want to utilize fully.

 If you consider the coffee machine as some I/O resource, we would like to start that process, then move on to preparing the next job, or do other work that needs to be done instead of waiting.